-Wall Street expects a year-over-year decline in earnings on lower revenues when HCI Group (HCI) reports results for the quarter ended September 2021.
+Wall Street expects a year-over-year decline in earnings on higher revenues when HCI Group (HCI) reports results for the quarter ended June 2021.
 While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 While management's discussion of business conditions on the earnings call will mostly determine the sustainability of the immediate price change and future earnings expectations, it's worth having a handicapping insight into the odds of a positive EPS surprise.

 This property and casualty insurance holding company is expected to post quarterly earnings of $0.76 per share in its upcoming report, which represents a year-over-year change of -11.6%.